 Incidental Window Sign: Signs displayed in the window of a commercial, retail or other business establishment, which is no larger than one (1) square foot individually or three (3) square feet in the aggregate.
 Inflatable Sign: A sign that is an air-inflated object, which may be of various shapes, made of flexible fabric, resting on the ground or structure and equipped with a portable blower motor that provides a flow of air into the device.
 Interactive Sign: An electronic or animated sign that reacts to the behavior or electronic signals of motor vehicle drivers.

-Limited Duration Sign: A non-permanent sign that is displayed on private property for more than 30 days, but not intended to be displayed for an indefinite period.
+Limited Duration Sign: A non-permanent sign that is displayed on private property for more than 30 days, but not longer than one year.
 Manual Changeable Copy Sign: A sign or portion thereof on which the copy or symbols are changed manually through placement or drawing of letters or symbols on a sign face.
 Marquee: A permanent structure, other than a roof or canopy, attached to, supported by, and projecting from a building.

 Marquee Sign: Any sign attached to a marquee.
 Mechanical Movement Sign: A sign having parts that physically move rather than merely appear to move as might be found in a digital display.
 The physical movement may be activated electronically or by another means, but shall not include wind-activated movement such as used for banners or flags.
 Mechanical movement signs do not include digital signs that have changeable, programmable displays.
 Menu Sign: A permanent sign not greater than thirty-two (32 ) square feet located at, on or in the window of a restaurant, or other use serving food, or beverages.